Mike Ware (ice hockey): Playing career

 Ware returned to the Devils for the 2000-01 season, where he registered 10 points and 155 PIM in 40 games.
-The team would perform well, finishing 2nd in the league, however, they wouldn't make it passed the group stages in the playoffs.
-However, at the end of the season the Cardiff Devils went into voluntary liquidation, and as a result were stripped of their BISL franchise.
-The team would eventually reform and participate in the British National League, which was at the time the second tier of Ice Hockey in the UK.
+The team performed well, finishing 2nd in the league, however, they didn't make it past the group stages in the playoffs.
+At the end of the season the Cardiff Devils went into voluntary liquidation, and as a result, were stripped of their BISL franchise.
+The team eventually reformed and participated in the British National League, which was at the time the second tier of ice hockey in the UK.
 As a result, Ware moved back to the London Knights for the following season, linking up with former Devils teammates Ian MacIntyre, Kim Ahlroos, Steve Thornton and Vezio Sacratini.
-The team would struggle, finishing 6th out of 7 teams, with Ware producing only 6 points and 33 PIM in 35 games.
+The team struggled, finishing 6th out of 7 teams, with Ware producing only 6 points and 33 PIM in 35 games.

 The Terminator, as he was known to fans, returned to the Welsh capital for the third time and was named team captain for the 2002-03 season.
 The Devils made it to the BNL finals, ultimately losing to the Coventry Blaze.
 Ware had a good season, tallying 32 points and 96 PIM in 30 games.

 Following the culmination of the 2002-03 season, the London Knights, as well as the Manchester Storm and Ayr Scottish Eagles all folded, whilst the Bracknell Bees dropped down the BNL.
 This resulted in the demise of the BISL.
-Cardiff would be a founding member of the EIHL, which became the new top-tier of hockey in the U.K., and as such Ware remained with the team for the inaugural EIHL season where he remained as team captain.
+Cardiff was a founding member of the EIHL, which became the new top tier of hockey in the U.K., and as such Ware remained with the team for the inaugural EIHL season where he remained as team captain.
 During the season, the Devils awarded Ware a testimonial game as a result of his service with the team, and popularity with the fans.
-The team would make it to the playoff semi finals, before losing to the Sheffield Steelers, following which Ware retired from hockey.
+The team reached the playoff semifinals, before losing to the Sheffield Steelers, following which Ware retired from hockey.